 We analyzed how soil moisture varied among sampling dates and vegetation types.
 For each sampling date, we compared the average soil moisture value within each of the four vegetation types (n = 4 plots for shrub, 5 plots for sparse meadow, 11 plots for dense meadow, and 31 plots for mixed-conifer).
-We compared soil moisture values using some kind of mixed effects model (Jens will elaborate).
+We compared soil moisture values using some kind of mixed effects model (Jens and/or Gabrielle will elaborate).

-In addition to low-temporal, but high-spatial soil moisture sampling, we have also looked at high-temporal soil moisture dynamics in soils at 3 different depths (12, 60, and 100 cm) at three weather stations corresponding to dense meadow, shrubs, and mixed conifer vegetation types.
+In addition to low-temporal, but high-spatial soil moisture sampling, we have also looked at high-temporal soil moisture dynamics in soils at 3 different depths (12, 60, and 100 cm) at three weather stations corresponding to dense meadow, shrub/conifer regeneration, and mature mixed conifer vegetation types.
+All three weather stations are located within 250m of each other, and were burned in the Williams fire in 2003 (CITE Fire Map Data).
+No other fires have been recorded for the weather station sites.
+Dense meadow weather station site is characterized by high soil moisture content, grass cover, some conifer regeneration, but no overstory above the weather station.
+Dense meadow site has burned at high severity in 2003 (this severity characterization is based on a visual assessment of burned stumps and aerial imagery showing removal of forest cover; fire severity data showed this as moderate severity; CITE Jens’ fire severity maps).
+Shrub/conifer regeneration weather station site is characterized by drier soils, whitethorn ceanothus growth with some grasses, some conifer regeneration, and no overstory above the station.
+Shrub/conifer regeneration site has burned at high severity in 2003 (this severity characterization is based on a visual assessment of burned stumps and aerial imagery showing removal of forest cover; fire severity data showed this as low severity; CITE Jens’ fire severity maps).
+The mixed conifer site is characterized by dry soils, overstory above the station, no understory, and mature mixed conifers.
+Mixed conifer site has burned at low severity in 2003 (this severity characterization is based on visual observations of mature trees having survived the 2003 fire and confirmed by remote sensing data; CITE Jens’ fire severity maps.
+For simplicity, we are referring to the dense meadow site as “wetland”, conifer regeneration site as “shrub”, and mixed conifer site as “forest” for the rest of the paper.
 These weather stations have been operating in SCB since the fall of 2016.
 Soil moisture and precipitation were collected at a 10-min interval.
+Precipitation was measured by a 0.1 inch tipping bucket gauge and soil moisture was measured with a two-prong electrical conductivity meter.
 Additionally, each day four images were taken of the stations and surrounding area by fixed-location time-lapse cameras and were used to calculate snow depth and snow cover.
 For comparison, similar setup has been in operation in ICB since the fall of 2015.
-No more than of the precipitation record and of soil moisture record was missing for SCB.
+No more than 32 % of the precipitation record and 1.3% of soil moisture record was missing for SCB.
 Since the installed rain gauges are not heated, precipitation record represents rainfall and snow-melt only.
-Precipitation has been gap-filled using precipitation record from the other gauges if available.
+Precipitation has been gap-filled using a fitted Bayesian linear regression model if at least one of the stations had a valid precipitation record.
 A combination of shallow soil moisture water inputs and calculated snow melt were used to gap-fill precipitation if all 3 stations were lacking records.
-Refer to Appendix X for details.
+Refer to Appendix B for details.
 Due to the record snowpack in 2017 WY, we were not able to measure snow depths above the height of the camera (~220 cm) in SCB.
 Due to very little missing record of soil moisture, we have linearly interpolated any gaps.